-Identification of developmental 'master switch' helps scientists explore function of infection-preventing cellsDecember 14th, 2012 in Immunology /
+Identification of developmental 'master switch' helps scientists explore function of infection-preventing cellsDecember 14, 2012 in Medicine & Health / Immunology

 Every bite of food or drink of water is an invitation for potentially harmful bacteria and viruses to set up shop in the body.
 In order to protect against such invaders, the mucous membrane that lines the intestine contains clusters of specialized microfold cells (M cells), which can absorb foreign proteins and particles from the digestive tract and deliver them to the immune system.

 New work from Hiroshi Ohno's group at the RIKEN Center for Allergy and Immunology in Yokohama, in collaboration with Ifor Williams and colleagues at Emory University in Atlanta, Georgia, has revealed valuable insights into how these M cells develop.
 Previous research from Williams' group showed that a signaling protein called RANKL switches on M cell development but virtually nothing was known about the subsequent steps in this process.
 To find out, Ohno and Williams looked for genes that get switched on when intestinal cells undergo differentiation in response to RANKL exposure.